White-tailed deer: Human interactions

 By the early 20th century, commercial exploitation and unregulated hunting had severely depressed deer populations in much of their range.
 For example, by about 1930, the U.S. population was thought to number about 300,000.
 After an outcry by hunters and conservation ecologists, commercial exploitation of deer became illegal and conservation programs along with regulated hunting were introduced.
 In 2005, estimates put the deer population in the United States at around 30 million.
 Conservation practices have proved so successful, in parts of their range, the white-tailed deer populations currently far exceed their cultural carrying capacity and the animal may be considered a nuisance.
-A reduction in non-human predators (which normally cull young, sick, or infirm specimens) has undoubtedly contributed to locally abundant populations.
+A reduction in non-human predators (which normally cull young, sick, or infirm specimens) has also contributed to locally abundant populations.

-At high population densities, farmers can suffer economic damage by deer feeding on cash crops, especially in corn and orchards.
+At high population densities, farmers can suffer economic damage from deer feeding on cash crops, especially in corn and orchards.
 It has become nearly impossible to grow some crops in some areas unless very burdensome deer-deterring measures are taken.
-Deer are excellent fence-jumpers, and their fear of motion and sounds meant to scare them away is soon dulled.
+Deer can easily jump fences, and their fear of motion and sounds meant to scare them away is soon dulled.
 Timber harvesting and forest clearance have historically resulted in increased deer population densities, which in turn have slowed the rate of reforestation following logging in some areas.
 High densities of deer can have severe impacts on native plants and animals in parks and natural areas; however, deer browsing can also promote plant and animal diversity in some areas.
 Deer can also cause substantial damage to landscape plants in suburban areas, leading to limited hunting or trapping to relocate or sterilize them.
 In parts of the Eastern US with high deer populations and fragmented woodlands, deer often wander into suburban and urban habitats that are less than ideal for the species.